 The information provided below is intended for guidance.
 However, in all cases, it is important that students discuss their course selection with their advisor to assist them in obtaining the coursework that best fits their research interests and assists them in reaching their milestones.
 Recent syllabi for courses are provided in the USC Clinical Science google drive in the "Program Requirements" folder.
 Please note that instructors regularly revise syllabi, and thus these are provided for informational purposes, rather than a guarantee of what will be offered in these classes.
 Please see example course schedules and consult with your advisor or other faculty.
 (And please ask the DCT/ADCT questions about points of confusion!).

-SAMPLE STUDENT SCHEDULE

-Term Course Title

-Year 1, Fall semester PSYC 595a Practicum in Clinical Psychology (Clinical Interviewing)

-PSYC 501L or PM511 Statistics or PSYC 500

-PSYC 515 Clinical Assessment

-Year 1, Spring semester Biological bases of behavior (e.g., 547, 545) or PSYC 533 Cognitive Development in Children PSYC 534 Social and Emotional Development In Children PSYC 595b Clinical Assessment Practicum PSYC 504 Research Design

-Year 1, Summer PSYC 595c Practicum in Clinical Psychology (Assessment Practicum) PSYC 508 Historical Foundations

-(if student does not take bootcamp)

-Year 2, Fall semester PSYC 695 Advanced Practicum in Clinical Psychology (Adult, child-family, or older adult)

-10

-PSYC 514 Psychopathology

-Voor 2.
-Spring competer DCVC COE Advanced Dreatieves in Clinical

-Year 2, Spring semester PSYC 695 Advanced Practicum in Clinical Provided to the continued form (all accounts)

-Psychology (continued from fall semester)

-PSYC 619 Psychological Intervention

-If 3 rd course: PSYC 660 or Statistics course

-Year 2, Summer PSYC 695 Advanced Practicum in Clinical

-Psychology
+SAMPLE STUDENT SCHEDULE Term Course Title Year 1, Fall Semester Psyc 595a Practicum in Clinical Psychology (Clinical Interviewing and Professional Issues) Psyc 500 Overview of Qualitative Methods Psyc 515 Clinical Assessment Year 1, Spring Semester Biological basis of behavior (e.g., 547, 545) or Developmental basis of behavior (e.g., 533, 534) Psyc 595b Clinical Assessment Practicum I Psyc 504 Research Design Year 1, Summer Psyc 595c Clinical Assessment Practicum II Psyc 508 Historical Foundations (if bootcamp is not taken or offered) Year 2, Fall Semester Psyc 695 Advanced Practicum in Clinical Psychology (Adult, Child-Family, Lifespan) Psyc 514 Psychopathology Another Quantitative course, cognitive basis of behavior, or social basis of behavior Year 2, Spring Semester Psyc 695 Advanced Practicum in Clinical Psychology (continued from Fall semester) Psyc 619 Psychological Interventions If 3rd course, Psyc 660, Statistics course Year 2, Summer Psyc 695 Advaned Practicum in Clinical Psychology (continued supervision of di-prac cases)

-^{}Enroll in PSYC 593, Practicum in Teaching Psychology for the first semester of being a Teaching Assistant
+\Enroll in PSYC 593, Practicum in Teaching Psychology for the first semester of being a Teaching Assistant

-A Word on Enrollment.
+Enrollment.
 To be considered a full-time student at USC (which has important implications for funding and any loans obtained during graduate school), students must be enrolled for 6 units per semester.
 Twelve units is the maximum allotted for any given semester.
-Dissertation units, masters units, etc. count towards this minimum of 6 units per semester.
+Dissertation units, master's thesis units, etc. count towards this minimum of 6 units per semester.
 Enrolling in dissertation or master's units requires the advisor's signature on a form submitted to the Graduate Student Advisor.
 If a student is not taking any other courses during the semester they are preparing for or are defending their qualifying exam, they should enroll in GSC 800 to maintain full-time enrollment.
 Students are required to enroll in dissertation units during every semester after defending the qualifying exam (PSYC 794), with the exception of the internship year, in which students are required to enroll in PSYC 691.